lavalink-devs/lavalink-plugin-template/README.md

 ## How to test your plugin

-1. Place a `application.yml` file in the root directory
+1. Place a `application.yml` file in the root directory (see [here](https://lavalink.dev/configuration/index.html#example-applicationyml) for an example)
 2. Run `./gradlew runLavalink` (for windows: `./gradlew.bat runLavalink`) in the root directory
 3. The plugin will be loaded
 4. You can now test your plugin